Aztec Gods and What They Symbolized (A List)

 Symbol of filth, sin, purification.

 Tlazolteotl was the Aztec goddess of filth, sin, and purification.
 She was the patroness of adulterers and believed to encourage vice, but could also absolve her worshippers of sin.
 She punished sinners, cheaters, and morally corrupt individuals, by making them ill and diseased.
-These individuals could only be purified by making sacrifices, or by bathing in a clean steam.
+These individuals could only be purified by making sacrifices, or by bathing in clean steams.
 For the Aztecs, Tlazolteotl is symbolic of both dirt and purity, and she is worshipped during harvest festivals as the earth goddess.

 In Aztec mythology, Tlazolteotl is symbolized with ochre colors around the mouth and nose, as a consumer of dirt and filth.